sasmaster/MP4Exporter/README.md

 ## Supported platforms

-This specific build supports only Windows as some of the source code is precompiled into static library.
+This specific distribution has been test with UE4 V4.27, Windows.
+Some of the source code is precompiled into static library.
-All the source code is provided seprately and completely portable to any platform supported by Unreal Engine.

 ## Dependencies
 The following libav libraries are linked dynamically with this plugin's source code: avcodec-58.dll,avformat-58.dll,avutil-56.dll,swscale-5.dll,swresample-3.dll
 The encoding/multiplexing logic that uses the above libraries resides in 2 .c files, which are provided separately: ca_videoencoder.h,ca_videoencoder.c